-In your case, you’re going to need a “70.7 volt line transformer” to add a new speaker to the system.
+In your case, you’re going to need a “70.7 volt line transformer” to add a new loudspeaker to the system.

-There are two types of speaker wiring systems.
-You are familiar with the “voice coil” system where you connect your speaker, typically directly to the amplifier.
-The speaker wire length is usually less than 30ft.
+First, however, note that there are two types of loudspeaker wiring systems.
+The first is the type you’re familiar with, the “voice coil” system, which typically connects a loudspeaker (or loudspeakers) directly to the power amplifier.
+The speaker wire length is usually less than 30 feet.

-The “70.7V” (called 70 volt) system uses a special transformer at each speaker and a special 70 volt output on the amplifier.
-The 70 volt system is used in multiple speaker installations where the wire lengths may be long, typically hundreds of feet.
+The second type is called “70.7V” (called “70 volt”), which uses a special transformer at each loudspeaker and a special 70-volt output on the amplifier.
+70-volt systems are used in multiple loudspeaker installations where wire lengths may be long, typically hundreds of feet.

-70 volt transformers have input “taps” (1, 2, 5, 10 watts) to select the amount of power you wish to take from the system for the speaker, which doesn’t necessarily have anything to do with the power rating of said speaker.
+70-volt transformers have input “taps” (1, 2, 5, 10 watts) to select the amount of power you wish to take from the system for the loudspeaker, which doesn’t necessarily have anything to do with the power rating of said loudspeaker.

-They also have output taps to match the impedance of the speaker (4, 8, 16 ohms) you are using, and this does need to be matched to the speaker for proper operation.
-It is important that the total power requested (the load) does not exceed the total power available from the amplifier.
+They also have output taps to match the impedance of the loudspeaker (4, 8, 16 ohms) being used, and this does need to be matched to the speaker for proper operation.
+It’s important that the total power requested (the load) does not exceed the total power available from the amplifier.

-To calculate the “load” you add together the power requested by each speaker transformer in the system.
+To calculate the “load,” add together the power requested by each loudspeaker transformer in the system.